Frequently Asked Questions

 A: There are two types of apprenticeship programs that offer workers paid, relevant workplace experiences and enable employers to immediately access a workforce while developing their skilled future talent.
 These include:

-(1) Registered Apprenticeship Program (RAP) – This is a proven model of apprenticeship that has been validated by the Department of Labor or a State Apprenticeship Agency.
+(1) Registered Apprenticeship Program (RAP) – This is a proven model of apprenticeship that has been validated by the U.S. Department of Labor or a State Apprenticeship Agency.

 Q: How long are apprenticeship programs?